tonicaudiolabs/s3-files/README.md

   });
 ```

-## Usage

-Stream files from the root of a bucket:
+## Usage: Stream files from the root of a bucket:

 ```javascript